www-splitcells-net/net.splitcells.network/src/main/md/net/splitcells/network/guidelines/software-project-file-system-standards.md

 `Makefile`, `pom.xml` etc.).
 These are used to import the project and to do tasks related to the project like compiling the software.

+Try to minimize the number of non-hidden files and folders, in order to provide a good starting point and overview of the project without overwhelming the visitor.
 ## Files `./CHANGELOG.*`
 [Keep a Changelog](https://keepachangelog.com/en/1.0.0/)
 is a site describing a standard how changes to the project based on versioning